Ayp47098/StockMaster-odoo/README.md

 npm install
 ```

-### 3. Setup Supabase
+### 3. Set Up Supabase

 1. Create a new project at [supabase.com](https://supabase.com)
-2. Go to Settings → API to get your project URL and anon key
+2. Go to Settings → API to get your project URL and anonymous key
 3. Open the SQL Editor in Supabase
-4. Run all the SQL commands from `DATABASE_SCHEMA.md` file in order:
+4. Run all SQL commands from the `DATABASE_SCHEMA.md` file in order:
-   - Create tables (profiles, categories, suppliers, products, stock_movements, alerts)
+   - Create tables: profiles, categories, suppliers, products, stock_movements, and alerts
    - Enable Row Level Security policies
    - Create triggers and functions